EpiK-Protocol/go-epik-gateway/README.md

-# go-epik-gateway
+# EpiK Gateway

-go-epik-gateway handle the epik's expert data retrieved and replay the graph sql.
-Then users can explorer the graph data in brower.
+go-epik-gateway help you retrieve and index AI data from EpiK Protocol network.

 ## Usage

 ### Build
-build the gateway node with [go](https://go.dev/) installed.
+Build your gateway node with [go](https://go.dev/) installed.

 ```
 make
 ```

 ### Config
-The EpiK Gateway needs to be configured with the [EpiK](https://github.com/epiK-Protocol/go-epik) and [NEBULA](https://docs.nebula-graph.com.cn/2.6.1/) nodes to enable the Gateway to retrieve domain expert data and import it into nebula's diagram database.
+Your gateway node needs to be connected with an [EpiK](https://github.com/epiK-Protocol/go-epik) node and a [NEBULA](https://docs.nebula-graph.com.cn/2.6.1/) node to retrieve AI data from EpiK Protocol network and import it into a nebula graph database.

 ```
+# gateway node
 app:
     name: graph
     log_level: debug